jinkala2019/AMZ-CONNECT-NOVA-SONIC-INTEGRATION/README.md

 - **Health Check**: `http://localhost:3000/health`
 - **Call Logs**: `http://localhost:3000/call-logs`

-> **Note**: This server is designed to run as a Fargate task and connect to KVS signaling channels, not as a standalone WebSocket server.
+> **Note**: This server is designed to run as an ECS EC2 task and connect to KVS signaling channels, not as a standalone WebSocket server.

 #### Call Logging API